-Nature Adventures for Young Folks is a two-term enrichment program (with many enrollment options) for 3.5–6 year olds.
+Nature Adventures for Young Folks is a two-term enrichment program for ages 3.5–6.
 We encourage young children to enjoy and explore the outdoors by emphasizing curiosity, listening and observation skills, and an understanding and appreciation of the natural world.
 The programs are a mix of hands-on activities, experiments, nature walks, songs, stories, demonstrations, and open play.
-Preschool Story Hour is a flexible option for parents to enjoy a story, craft, and a walk with their child age 2.5–6 years old.
+Preschool Story Hour is a flexible option for parents to enjoy a story, craft, and a walk with their child (ages 2.5–6).
 These programs cover a wide variety of nature themes and families may register for individual sessions.

 → Registration for the fall session of Nature Adventures opens in early March.

 Wachusett Meadow provides professional development opportunities for teachers in natural history and related sciences.
 All workshops are designed for active participation and practical application in the classroom.
 Teachers can attend workshops offered on a variety of topics or our education staff can design a workshop to meet your specific needs.
 Workshops can be held at the sanctuary or at your school.
 We are a DOE-approved PDP provider.

 Wachusett Meadow offers guided hikes designed to support classroom curriculums for many fields of study, such as biology, ecology, environmental science, and ornithology.
 Additionally, internships and opportunities for individuals or small student groups to assist the sanctuary’s ecological management program are available.